-The required notice must be in writing and received by our corporate secretary at our principal executive offices not less than 90 days nor more than 120 days prior to the first anniversary of the preceding year's annual meeting.
+The required notice must be in writing and received by our corporate secretary at our principal executive offices not later than the close of business on March 9, 2024, nor earlier than the close of business on February 8, 2024 (not less than 90 days nor more than 120 days prior to the first anniversary of the preceding year's annual meeting).
 However, in the event that the date of the annual meeting is advanced by more than 30 days, or delayed by more than 60 days, from the first anniversary of the preceding year's annual meeting, or if no annual meeting was held in the preceding year, a stockholder's notice must be so received no earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of (A) the 90th day prior to such annual meeting and (B) the tenth day following the day on which notice of the date of such annual meeting was mailed or public disclosure of the date of such annual meeting was made, whichever first occurs.
-As the Annual Meeting is our first annual meeting following the IPO and we made the first public disclosure of its date on March 25, 2022 when we filed our Annual Report on Form 10-K, to be considered timely, stockholder proposals submitted outside of Rule 14a-8 of the Exchange Act and director nominations, in each case intended to be brought before the Annual Meeting, must be received no later than the close of business on Monday, April 4, 2022.
+In addition, to comply with the SEC's universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice by the same deadline noted herein to submit matters for consideration at the annual meeting.
+Such notice must comply with the additional requirements of Rule 14a-19(b).

-In addition, any stockholder proposal intended to be included in the proxy statement for the next annual meeting of our stockholders in 2023 must also satisfy the requirements of SEC Rule 14a-8 under the Securities Exchange Act of 1934, as amended, or the Exchange Act, and be received not later than December 29, 2022.
+In addition, any stockholder proposal intended to be included in the proxy statement for the next annual meeting of our stockholders in 2024 must also satisfy the requirements of SEC Rule 14a-8 under the Securities Exchange Act of 1934, as amended, or the Exchange Act, and be received not later than December 29, 2023.
 If the date of the annual meeting is moved by more than 30 days from the date contemplated at the time of the previous year's proxy statement, then notice must be received within a reasonable time before we begin to print and send proxy materials.
 If that happens, we will publicly announce the deadline for submitting a proposal in a press release or in a document filed with the SEC.